On the sizes of ionized bubbles around the highest redshift galaxies. Spectral shapes of the Lyman-alpha emission from galaxies: The Galaxy Sample

 \section{The Galaxy Sample}

-We obtain the spectral measurements for 21 galaxies at $z>6$.
-We first adopt the fifteen compiled by \citet{Endsley.2022}, searching the primary references to obtain uncertainties on \lya\ EW an the velocity offset of the line (\dvred).
-We add recent JWST-observations of six more galaxies: four from the The Cosmic Evolution Early Release Science Survey \citep[CEERS,][]{Finkelstein.2022} that have \lya\ detections in \citet{Tang.2023} at $z=7.4-8.7$; and JADES targets GNz11 at $z=10.6$ \citep{Bunker.2023} and GS-z7-LA at $z\approx 7.3$ \citep{Saxena.2023}.
+We obtain the spectral measurements for 23 galaxies at $z>6$, by combining various literature samples.
+We include the fifteen galaxies compiled by \citet{Endsley.2022rebels}, searching the primary references to obtain uncertainties on the \lya\ EW and its velocity offset, \dvred.
+We add eight more galaxies with recently-obtained measurements from JWST.
+Six of these are taken from the The Cosmic Evolution Early Release Science Survey \citep[CEERS,][]{Finkelstein.2023} that have \lya\ detections: four from \citet{Tang.2023} at $z=7.4-8.7$, and two from \citet{Jung.2023} at $z\simeq 7.5$ after excluding one system for which \zsys\ is discussed as uncertain.
+The final two targets are JADES targets GNz11 at $z\simeq 10.6$ \citep{Bunker.2023} and GS-z7-LA at $z\simeq 7.3$ \citep{Saxena.2023}.
 The main properties of interest are \lya\ EW, velocity offset of the red peak, systemic redshifts and UV magnitudes.
 We show the distribution of these properties in Figure~\ref{fig:mom1_vs_ew}.

-We note that this is a compilation of sources found in a number of different surveys, and its quantitative interpretation will be prone to selection effects.
-Nevertheless, there is a broad trend for galaxies with larger velocity shifts to show smaller EWs: this trend has been noted before, and is demonstrated in low-$z$ samples \citep[e.g.][]{Hayes.2023lya} where the IGM has no influence.
-The relation probably arises because more massive galaxies have higher column densities of neutral gas: \lya\ photons must therefore undergo more scattering events in order to take longer frequency excursions to the wings of the line profile and see the gas as optically thin.
+We note that this is a compilation of sources reported in different surveys, and requires spectroscopic detections in both \lya\ and non-resonant emission lines.
+The quantitative interpretation will naturally be prone to selection effects.
+For example, over such a broad redshift range Malmquist biases are possible, but within this small sample there is currently no systematic evolution in the average luminosity.
+Different emission lines also measure \zsys\ at different redshifts, potentially impacting redshift precision where only weak lines are visible, but these uncertainties are treated within our method (Section~\ref{sect:modeling}).
+There is a general trend for galaxies with larger velocity shifts to show smaller EWs: this trend has been noted before, and is demonstrated in low-$z$ samples \citep[e.g.][]{Hayes.2023lya} where the IGM has no influence.
+The relation probably arises because more massive galaxies have higher column densities of neutral gas: \lya\ photons must therefore undergo more scattering events in order to take longer frequency excursions to the wings of the line profile and see the gas as optically thin \citep[e.g.][]{Verhamme.2008,Hashimoto.2013}.
 This results in larger velocity offsets and also smaller \lya\ escape fractions, because of the increased probability of dust absorption.

-As the IGM gets thicker with increasing redshift, and ionized regions are presumably smaller, a trend of increasing \dvred\ with redshift could be expected.
+As the IGM becomes thicker with increasing redshift, and ionized regions are presumably smaller, a trend of increasing \dvred\ with redshift could be expected.
 However, the apparent trend for galaxies with larger velocity shifts to lie at $z\gtrsim 7.5$ is not found to be significant by a two-sample Kolmogorov-Smirnoff test.